The Naming of the Canyon and JH Whitney

 April 18, 1888

-Beneath this stone in solemn repose
+Beneath this stone in soft repose,

-is laid down ? dearest Mable
+is laid a mother's dearest pride

 A flower that scarce had waked to life